 Pin bars with long wicks have a much better chance of signalling a reversal than pins with small wicks.

-So the trick to avoiding false pins is to trade only pin bars with extremely long wicks.
-They have a much better chance of indicating price reversal.
+So the trick to avoiding false pins is to only trade pin bars with extremely long wicks at clear levels of support or resistance, or other key confluence points.
+They boast a much higher probability of reversing price.

 Pretty cool, eh?